jingyingx/jingyingx.github.io/index.md

 Hello!
 I'm a PhD candidate in the [Linguistics Program](https://lilac.msu.edu/linguistics/) of Michigan State University (MSU).
 My research focuses on syntax, semantics and first language acquisition of the two areas.
 I use experimental and computational approaches to study how children acquire their first language.
 My advisor is [Cristina Schmitt](https://people.cal.msu.edu/schmit12/).
-[Alan Munn](https://amunn.github.io/), [Alan Hezao Ke](https://hezaoke.weebly.com/), and [Brian Buccola](https://brianbuccola.com/) are also on my committee.

 I'm part of the [MSU Language Acquisition Lab](https://www.msuacquisition.org/index.html), Semantics-Pragmatics Lab, and [Minimalism, Learning and
 Computational Psycholinguistics Lab](https://sites.google.com/view/mlclab).
 I'm also doing the [Interdepartmental Graduate Specialization in Cognitive Science](https://cogsci.msu.edu/graduate.html).

 You can find a current copy of my CV [here](/jingyingxu-cv_sept_2025.pdf).

-Outside of linguistics, I enjoy cooking, handcrafting and hiking.
+Outside of linguistics, I enjoy cooking, handcrafting, and playing the piano.